-This procedure applies only to conduct toward students as reflected in RCW 28A.600.477 - Prohibition of Harassment, Intimidation and Bullying.
+This procedure applies only to RCW 28A.300.285 - Harassment, Intimidation and Bullying prevention.
 There are other laws and procedures to address related issues such as sexual harassment or discrimination.

 At least four Washington laws may apply to harassment or discrimination: